websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/patching-liferay.md

 # Patching Liferay

-As you develop and maintain DXP instances, you'll want to update them with the latest fixes.
+As Liferay releases fixes, you'll want to keep your DXP instances up to date.
 Liferay aggregates fixes and makes them available to Enterprise Subscribers in ZIP files called _patches_.

 ## Patch Types